German YusufovApril 16, 2025

 It may look as if all money inflows are counted, but some forms of income are left out.
 That’s one reason a thorough review helps.
 The means test requires that you total many types of financial inflows, such as:

-• Paychecks from job or self-employment
+• Paychecks from a job or self-employment

 • Rental income